On Expressivity of Height in Neural Networks: Height Can Greatly Increase the Number of Pieces

 and

-Through a direct calculus, we know $\tilde{g}_{i+1}$ has $(w+1) \cdot 4^{i-1}$ pieces with opposite slope in every two adjoint pieces and ranges from $0$ to $3 / 6^{i}$ in each piece except the leftmost and rightmost piece, which implied we can totally obtain $(w+1) \cdot 4^{k-1}$ pieces. \end{proof}
+Through a direct calculus, we know $\tilde{g}_{k+1}$ has $(w+1) \cdot 4^{k-1}$ pieces with opposite slopes in every two adjoint pieces and ranges from $0$ to $3 / 6^{k}$ in each piece except the leftmost and rightmost pieces, which implies we can obtain a total of $(w+1) \cdot 4^{K-1}$ pieces. \end{proof}